Zillibub/Wyaitt-Sketches/README.md

 ### Main components

-First, the project uses GPT (Generative Pre-trained Transformer), an OpenAI language model, to select an article with today's news.
+First, the project uses GPT, an OpenAI language model, to select an article with today's news.
 GPT is able to generate natural language prompts based on a given article, which are then used as input for the Midjourney API.